Lab Alumni

 Former Graduate Student

-Current Position: Scientist at Caribou Biosciences
+Current Position: Staff Scientist at Alector

 Julie studied the mechanisms that H. pylori uses to sense key signals in the stomach to find a specialized niche in the gastric epithelium where it can survive.